 - Short-term disability

 Employers across the country trust Flex HR with their HR and payroll issues.
-The payroll tax department and tax professionals within Flex HR can help employers immeasurably with recouping items owed and eliminating legal exposure.
+The department within Flex HR can help employers immeasurably with recouping items owed and eliminating legal exposure.